Japan Travel Guide: Top 15 Things to Do

 Eat Delicious and Bizarre Food

-When many think of Japanese cuisine, sushi and ramen might come to mind.
+What real Japanese travel guide would be complete without touching on the best places to eat?
+Now, when most people think of Japanese cuisine, sushi and ramen might come to mind.
 But, Japan's culinary experience goes far beyond these common Western choices.
 One dish that really won me over is Okonomiyaki.
 Some other favourites include steamed buns and Omusubi stuffed with seaweed.
 Japan also has its fill of strange and bizarre foods like unicorn poop grilled cheese, gold ice cream, natto (fermented beans), fugu (pufferfish), shiruo no odorigui (dancing ice fish) and shirako (male cod genitalia and sperm), to name a few.

 Visit the Temples